DocNow/twarc/docs/tutorial.md

 Let's open a terminal and get started - just like when installing twarc, you will want to use the `cmd` application on windows and the `Terminal` application on Mac.

 The first command we want to run is to check if everything in twarc is installed and working correctly.
-We'll use twarc's builtin help command for this:
+We'll use twarc's builtin `help` for this.
+Running the following command should show you a brief overview of the functionality that the twarc2 command provides and some of the options available:

 ```
 twarc2 --help